“I love the idea of the street vibe, having folks together, out in the street at midnight.”

 If you are sometimes (or always) confused about the use of articles with proper nouns/names (names used for an individual person, place, or organization, spelled with an initial capital letter), you’ll find the following information very useful.

 We don’t use any article with most names of streets:

 I live in Oxford Street.

-Wall Street is a street at the south end of Manhattan, where the New York Stock Exchange and other leading American financial institutions are located.
+Wall Street is a street at the south end of Manhattan.

 I’ve always dreamed to walk down Fifth Avenue.